Demartek Storage Networking Interface Comparison

 - HDR Copper Cables — Copper cables are expected to be supported at HDR (200 Gb/s), for distances up to at least 3 meters (50 Gb/s per lane).

-- Beyond HDR — NDR and XDR have been announced, but as of September 2016, the release dates and specific data rates have not been determined.
+- Beyond HDR — NDR and XDR have been announced and are on the roadmap.
+NDR is estimated to become available in 2020, but no date for XDR has been published.
 The general expectation is that each of these will probably double the data rate of the previous data rate.

 - NDR — Next Data Rate is expected after HDR.